-Enterprise marketplaces have proven to be far more profitable and scalable than eCommerce businesses.
+Enterprise marketplaces have proven to be far more profitable and scalable than businesses that rely on first-party eCommerce alone.
 A major factor is the unique financial model of these platform economy businesses.

 Forget the millennium-old retail mantra of “buy low, sell high.”
 The marketplace mantra is “enable others to transact and charge fees.”